-Students shall comply with guidelines for appropriate dress and appearance as outlined in the Pitt County Board of Education Student Uniforms and Appearance Policy 4316 and Procedure 10.209P.
-Students who do not comply with the School Uniform and Appearance Policy may also be excluded from participating in certain school programs, including graduation ceremonies.
-Students new to Pitt County Schools will be given a two week grace period from enrollment to obtain and wear the proper uniform.
+Students shall comply with guidelines for appropriate dress and appearance as outlined in the Pitt County Board of Education Student Dress Code and Appearance Policy 4316.
+Students new to Pitt County Schools will be given a one week grace period from enrollment to obtain and wear the proper uniform.